 II.
 6 - New members shall be elected by vote, either by a quorum at an EGM, or by simple majority vote on the List.
 In the latter case, the method of voting shall be the same as II.
 1. Reasonable time must be allowed for existing members to ask prospective members any questions before voting begins.

 Section III: Meetings

 III.
 1 - Day-to-day Club business can be handled via the List.
 Extraordinary matters require a real meeting of real people.

 III.
-2 - The Annual General Meeting of the Club shall be convened by the Secretary as a ‘real world’ meeting to take place not less than 60 days before the end of each Club Year.
-A quorum of 60% of the total Club membership (rounded down) shall be present before the business of the AGM can be conducted.
+2 - The Annual General Meeting of the Club shall be convened by the Secretary as a ‘real world’ meeting.
+A quorum of 50% of the total Club membership (rounded down) shall be present before the business of the AGM can be conducted.